How to open a UK business bank account from the US

 • Your Companies House registration number, also known as your ACN

-Luckily, you don’t have to worry about being a UK resident to open a bank account from the U.S. since there are no legal restrictions holding you back.
-All of the large UK banks (such as Lloyds, HSBC, Barclays, and NatWest) offer international business bank accounts for nonresident directors so long as your business is registered with the UK Companies House.
+Luckily, you don’t have to worry about being a UK resident to open a bank account from the US, since no legal restrictions are holding you back.
+Large UK banks (such as Lloyds, HSBC, Barclays, and NatWest) offer international business bank accounts for nonresident directors so long as your business is registered with the UK Companies House.

-There are certain anti-money laundering policies that will make the process for a nonresident a bit longer.
-However, the bottom line is that opening a UK international business bank account is possible — there are just some strict requirements to meet in order to do so.
+Certain anti-money laundering policies will make the process for a nonresident a bit longer.
+However, the bottom line is that opening a UK international business bank account is possible – there are just some strict requirements to meet

 Can I open a UK business bank account online?

-Once you’ve entered in the necessary credentials, you may need to make a large initial deposit depending on the bank you choose.
-For example, Lloyds and Barclays require a minimum initial investment of GBP 25,000 while HSBC requires nothing.
+Once you’ve entered the necessary credentials, you may need to make a large initial deposit depending on your chosen bank.
+For example, Lloyds and Barclays require a minimum initial investment of GBP 25,000, while HSBC requires nothing.

-You’re also likely to face monthly account fees and minimum deposits each month to maintain balance thresholds and prove your business is up and running.
-You might need to speak with someone directly for assistance through an international phone number to ensure you’re choosing a bank that best fits your business needs.
+You’re also likely to face monthly account fees and minimum monthly deposits to maintain balance thresholds and prove your business is up and running.
+You might need to speak with someone directly for assistance through an international phone number to ensure you choose a bank that best fits your business needs.

-For annual fees, some banks charge up to an average £60 to £78, and others offer fee-free banking for the first year.
+Some banks charge annual fees, ranging from an average £60 to £78, while others offer fee-free banking for the first year.

 Bank teller and ATM fees